J-arv1s/RevisionAppClient/README.md

 # Revision App - Client Side

 This is the front end of our application.
-This is the side of our Revision that the user can see and interact with.
+This is the side of our Revision App that the user can see and interact with.
-NOTE: you need

 ## Installation & usage

 1. Set up server side: